Visual content is a crucial ingredient in your content marketing, as studies have shown it’s more likely to be shared, clicked on, and engaged with.

 Know your specs from the get-go, including size and resolution.

-- For retina, save images at twice the size.
+- Save for retina.
+Save images at twice the size.

-- Deliver final files in multiple formats and sizes, if needed (e.g., a full infographic and a single Facebook-sized panel for promotion).
+- Prep assets beforehand.
+Deliver final files in multiple formats and sizes, if needed (e.g., a full infographic and a single Facebook-sized panel for promotion).

 Your Visual Content Checklist